silverbulletmd/silverbullet/docs/Install/Docker.md

 - Dockerfile
 - docker-entrypoint.sh
 ---

-[Docker](https://www.docker.com/) is a convenient and secure way to install server applications either locally or on a server you control.
-If you don’t have docker already running on your machine and are macOS user, consider giving [OrbStack](https://orbstack.dev/) a try — it’s a super nice docker experience.
+Docker is a convenient and secure way to install server applications either locally or on a server you control.

 Conveniently, SilverBullet is published as a [docker image on GHCR](https://github.com/silverbulletmd/silverbullet/pkgs/container/silverbullet).
-The image comes in two flavors:
+The image comes in a few flavors:

 * 64-bit Intel
 * 64-bit ARM (e.g. for Raspberry Pis and Apple Silicon macs)